 In current times, it would not be easy for you to locate any enterprise, which doesn’t acknowledge the significance of digital security.
 With each of industry segments; from logistics & distribution to healthcare, from telecom to trading, from engineering to marketing and designing; all rely on various digital tools for gathering data and information so as to perform their organizational work processes and business-oriented tasks.
 Nowadays, massive amount of data is produced, and this has never been the case ever with data being produced in such huge quantities and at such great speed.
 Such massive amount of data and information along with omnipresent internet connectivity is something that also lures the hackers, so data leak risks increase manifolds.
 This has lead to new breaches being made public every other day, and thus, organizational security has climbed the business priority ladders, becoming one of the top concerns today.
-The conventional approach towards data security included the strategies mainly aimed towards a company’s built-in IT infrastructure, which consists of antivirus software, access control and firewalls, which no longer guarantees total enterprise security against data breaches.
+The conventional approach towards data security included the strategies mainly aimed towards a company’s built-in IT infrastructure, which consists of antivirus software, access control, DLP and firewalls, which no longer guarantees total enterprise security against data breaches.

 With the infusion of technology in every nook and corner of the world, work systems have become all the more dynamic than ever before with a degree of ‘never seen before’ work flexibility.
 This also paves way for inevitable easy data slips through conventional data security gates with not many data leak precautions.
 Among these is the growing popularity of BYOD (bring-your-own-device) working models, Smartphone technology and flexibility to work remotely, coupled with increasing cloud reliance as well as 3rd-party services, has all led to continuous exposure of critical organizational data to various unauthorized people continuously, as data leaves the in-house company networks and enter into vulnerable places.
 To make matters worse in terms of enterprise security, firms are also losing control over their organizations applications as well as services which their employees are using for communication purposes and for sharing information across company networks.
 IT teams are slow in responding to user demands, which leads to shadow IT, implying the use of unauthorized 3rd-party apps or even self-built solutions for solving everyday company problems.